learn-co-curriculum/mod3-project-week-setup-example/README.md

 # JavaScript Rails API Project Setup
+---
 You will be building a rails backed and JS frontend project this week.
 This document will walk you through setting up your project.
 The instructions and requirements for this assignment can be found [here](https://github.com/learn-co-curriculum/js-final-project-guidelines)

 We are going to need two separate repositories.
 This guide has everything in one repo for simplicity but your JS should be in one repo and your API in another.

 # Setting Up the Rails API
+---
 + We are going to generate a new rails **API** project.

-In your terminal enter the following command:
+  + In your terminal enter the following command:

-`rails new js-project-week-setup --database=postgresql --api`
+  + `rails new MY-NEW-PROJECT-NAME --database=postgresql --api && cd $_`
+    + `&& cd $_ will automatically change into that newly created directory`

-**Replace js-project-week-setup with the name of your project**
+  + **Replace MY-NEW-PROJECT-NAME with the *actual* name of your project**

-This will generate a new rails project using postgres as the database. **Make sure you are running postgres on your computer**.
+  + This will generate a new rails project using postgres as the database. **Make sure you are running postgres on your computer**.
 Look for the elephant icon at the top of your screen.

-We specify the `--api` flag so rails knows to set this up as an API.
+  + We specify the `--api` flag so rails knows to set this up as an API.

 + Navigate to your gemfile and uncomment `gem 'rack-cors'` This will allow us to setup Cross Origin Resource Sharing (CORS) in our API.
 You can read more about CORS [here](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

-Basically, CORS is a security feature that prevents API calls from unknown origins.
+  + Basically, CORS is a security feature that prevents API calls from unknown origins.
 For example, if someone tried to use some malicious JavaScript to steal your bank information and your bank allowed API calls from anywhere, this could be a bad news bears situation.

 + Make sure you add the `gem 'active_model_serializers'` to your gemfile.
 Read [this](https://en.wikipedia.org/wiki/Serialization) if you're curious about serialization.
 Essentially, we need to convert our data into a format that can be easily transferred across a network and reconstructed later.
 Remember, our frontend and backend live in different repositories and therefore have to make requests across the *interwebs*.